MCreator/MCreator/plugins/mcreator-localization/help/default/item/piglin_neutral.md

-This parameter controls if the item makes piglins around neutrals, like Gold stuff.
+This parameter controls if the item makes piglins around neutrals, like gold items.